rieckpil/progmot/content/post/writing-a-book-remotely.md

 Writing a book together has a lot of benefits.
 It motivates you to keep going when you would otherwise have quit when working on your own.

-We committed to deliver something every two weeks and had some high-level ideas regarding when the next release would be published.
-This goal-based work allowed us to not drift off and work towards the next milestone.
+We committed to delivering something every two weeks and had some high-level ideas regarding when the next release would be published.
+This goal-based work allowed us not to drift off and work towards the next milestone.

 Especially if it's your first book, writing it alone might feel like a big pile of work.
-Together, you get there step-by-step and can use the momentum of the group.
+Together, you get there step-by-step and can use the group's momentum.

-Furthermore, when co-authoring a book, you'll also improve your writing skills as you get constant feedback from other co-authors.
+Furthermore, when co-authoring a book, you'll also improve your writing skills by getting constant feedback from other co-authors.

-We all had some background in writing technical content that helped us a lot.
-Starting such a project with three people that had never written any technical blog before might be a little burdensome.
+We all had some background in writing technical content, which helped us a lot.
+Starting such a project with three people who had never written any technical blog before might be burdensome.

 ### Use an Iterative Approach

 With an iterative approach, you don't have to lock yourself for a year in a wooden cabin in Norway and come back with a finished book.

 Start small.
-Deliver small increments, baby steps and get feedback early.
+Deliver small increments, do baby steps, and get feedback early.

-We had a rough plan of what we wanted to cover, but also adjusted a lot along the way.
+We had a rough plan of what we wanted to cover but also adjusted a lot along the way.

 Leanpub is the perfect platform for this.
 Especially if you are a developer, you'll really enjoy writing your manuscript in Markdown.
 No annoying formatting issues inside Word when trying to center images or tables.

-Leanpub does the lay-out and file generation jobs for your.
+Leanpub does the layout and file generation jobs for you.
 All you have to do is ship the manuscript.

-If you don't want to go towards the self-publishing route, pick a publisher that supports early access programs.
+Pick a publisher that supports early access programs if you don't want to go towards the self-publishing route.

 You might be super convinced about your idea and think it's the most genius book ever.
-However, this doesn't necessarily reflect the reality.
+However, this doesn't necessarily reflect reality.
 Get some early feedback mechanisms in place that help you quantify the interest.
 A mailing list or a dedicated Twitter account can be such a tool.

 ### Use Simple Tools